ma-ji/amgps/_pages/assignments.md

 ## 4.2 Write and present your replication

-Use the published [replication studies](/replication_example) that are close to your areas of interest as examples, prepare a manuscript to be submitted to an academic journal.
+Use the published [replication studies](/replication_example) that are close to your areas of interest as examples, prepare a manuscript of your replication report to be submitted to an academic journal.

 Generally, your manuscript should include two parts: a main text published as a regular printed journal article, and an appendix usually published online.
 The main text summarizes, for example, significance, research design, and findings.
 The appendix reports all technical details that are necessary for replicating and verifying your work.